Kabetogama Lake: Description

-Kabetogama Lake or Lake Kabetogama (/ˌkæbəˈtoʊgəmə/ KAB-ə-TOH-gə-mə) is a clear lake in northern St. Louis County, Minnesota.
-This body of water lies within Voyageurs National Park, and with a surface area of 25760 acre, it is one of the state's 10 largest inland lakes.
-Kabetogama Lake drains into Namakan Lake to the east, and roughly parallels the near-by Rainy Lake.
 The Ojibwe name Gaa-biitoogamaag-zaaga'igan translates to “the lake that lies parallel with another lake” or “the lake that doubles with another lake” or "the place where there is one lake after another."
 French fur trappers similarly referred to Kabetogama as Travere or Travers, meaning “alongside.”

-A thin peninsula is all that separates the two lakes.
-The community of Kabetogama, located along the south shores of the Lake serves as the gateway into the park.
+The community of Kabetogama, located along the south shores of the Lake serves as the gateway into Voyageurs National Park.